 Baclofen Abuse May Lead to Mental Health Problems

 The side effects of baclofen abuse can cause mental health problems like delirium, hallucinations, and paranoia.
 People may become easily confused, lose touch with reality, and exhibit poor judgment.
 This can lead to all sorts of erratic behavior.
 Those around the person may notice that they are easily irritated, get angry rapidly, and make bizarre decisions.
-Even those who did not have mental health problems before may experience some issues, and patients with mental health conditions may get worse.
+Even those who did not have mental health problems before may experience some issues, and patients with mental health conditions may worsen.

 Chronic Baclofen Misuse

 Just like any other type of addiction, a baclofen use disorder comes with a huge host of problems.
-When you are dealing with a substance use disorder, it is hard to prioritize yourself, your loved ones, and your long-term goals.
+When dealing with a substance use disorder, it is hard to prioritize yourself, your loved ones, and your long-term goals.
 Even when baclofen use causes all sorts of unpleasant side effects and consequences, you may continue to use it.

 Those with a baclofen addiction often find themselves constantly thinking about and focusing on baclofen usage.
 Some people may skip work, neglect schoolwork, or forget to finish essential projects.
 Those who are responsible for a household or child care may become irresponsible and forgetful.
 Even if a person has financial problems, they may continue to purchase large amounts of baclofen.

-All of these sorts of personal consequences of addiction can take a huge toll.
-You may find yourself losing friends and family members as your loved ones can no longer enable your addiction.
+All of these sorts of personal consequences of addiction can take a considerable toll.
+You may find yourself losing friends, and family members as your loved ones can no longer enable your addiction.
 Plans you had for your life, such as career goals or housing plans, may no longer be attainable.
 Ultimately, the effects of addiction can lead to all sorts of devastating problems like getting fired or being evicted.